Denbigh Alliance Multi Academy Trust logo

 Art is all around you.
 From the moment you pick up your smartphone and see a wallpaper image on your screen of a decorative pattern, a character design, a painting by a famous artist, a photograph you have taken, you are bombarded with the formal elements of art.
 The wallpaper (or coloured paint) on the walls, the statue in the front room, the poster on the side of the bus.
 Prevalent throughout history, Art is seen in ways many people cannot imagine.
 Cultures use mud to create masks; artists paint a gigantic apple squeezed into a tiny room; an everyday soup can, or bottle of coke can be called Art.

 Students who study Fine Art at Denbigh follow the AQA A-Level Art and Design – Fine Art specification.
 The first project based on the Built Environment, is a way to develop a higher appreciation, understanding and exploration of drawing, media, technique and material use.
 This development and refinement of key skills is then taken into a personal project that is an investigation into a theme of your choice.
 Previous examples have included horror, the body, nature and architecture, the music of the 60s, comics, the female figure, pain, and rap to name but a few.
 In class you are supported to look at different artists, styles of art and ways of presenting your chosen theme, exploring what you think creative presentation really is.
 The process of creating art, the reflection on and refinement of work remains paramount throughout.
+The new dedicated Sixth Form art room offers you the opportunity to spread out, be creative around your peers and be surrounded by elements of art appropriate to KS5.
+It is your room, so we have high expectations for its use to provide a supportive and encouraging environment to progress.
 There is an expectation that you come to the art rooms during some of your free sessions each week to continue development of coursework.

 Music